It’s not that I’m sitting around in misery each day.

 When I woke up, I was kind of laughing and smiling, it was all fine and good.

-The pang came when I was reading through the morning piece in the Course of Miracles.
+The pang came when I was reading through the morning piece in the A Course in Miracles: Combined Volume

 It was such an ‘a-ha!’ moment, it made me reach for my phone to text Dana and tell him to pick this up IMMEDIATELY; we gotta read this, bro!